arielbk/YDKJS-Blog/Up and Going/notes.md

 ### Polyfilling
 A term coined by Remy Sharp in 2010.
 It is basically a fallback option that provides the same or similar functionality for older browsers.

 Be really careful when trying to implement a polyfill yourself, and stick as closely to specification as possible.
-Safer option is to use a polyfill or a shim already out tehre
+The safer option is to use a polyfill or a shim already out there.

 ### Transpiling
 Transpiling is a portmanteau of transforming and compiling.
-It is necessary when there is whole new **syntax** added to the language.
-It is not possible to polyfill these.
+It is necessary when there is new **syntax** added to the language because it is not possible to polyfill these.

-By using a polyfill we can produce more current readable and performance-optimised code while still serving functional code to older browsers.
+By using a polyfill we can produce more current, readable and performance-optimised code while still serving working code to older browsers.

-JS is changing constantly, so get into the habit of using a transpiler now.
+JS is changing constantly and will continue, so get into the habit of using a transpiler now.

 ### Non-JavaScript
 A lot of the stuff that we write in JS is not actually directly controlled by JavaScript itself.